Preparing for Federal Loan repayment? Review your repayment options and helpful resources here.

 We know that extenuating circumstances can sometimes prevent you from meeting SAP standards.
 If you are an undergraduate student, you may submit a SAP appeal to explain why you didn’t meet SAP standards and have your eligibility reconsidered.
 If you are a graduate student, you may submit a paper SAP appeal to explain why you didn’t meet SAP standards and have your eligibility reconsidered.
 Have a backup plan in case your SAP appeal is denied though, and research alternative funding early.
 Learn more about submitting a SAP appeal in the “How to Submit a SAP Appeal” section below.

-There is no SAP appeal process for the Summer 2023 term for students who have a cumulative grade point average (GPA) below 2.00.
-Students who meet this criteria will be able to submit an online SAP appeal for the Fall 2023 term beginning July 7, 2023.
+There is no SAP appeal process for the Summer 2024 term for students who have a cumulative grade point average (GPA) below 2.00.
+Students who meet this criteria will be able to submit an online SAP appeal for the Fall 2024 term beginning mid-July 2024.

 SAP standards, which apply to undergraduate and graduate students in all programs and at all enrollment levels, are as strict (or more strict) than the standards for students who do not receive federal, state or institutional financial aid.